Learn all the ways your family can explore the Redwood Trail at Carbon Canyon Regional Park in Brea.

 - Official OCParks.com website for Carbon Canyon Regional Park

-- I used this guide at HikeSpeak.com while we were there and I was unsure if we were going the right way.
+- I used this guide at HikeSpeak.com in 2014 while we were there and I was unsure if we were going the right way.

-- I just noticed that Josh from CaliforniaThroughMyLens.com commented on the HikeSpeak.com post — so I looked up his always-awesome reviews with amazing photos.
+- Josh from CaliforniaThroughMyLens.com commented on the HikeSpeak.com post — so I looked up his always-awesome reviews with amazing photos.

-- Carbon Canyon Regional Park post from my site
+- Carbon Canyon Regional Park post about the playgrounds from this blog

 All that’s left for you to do is go check it out!